alexsixdegrees/AP-Computer-Science-Study/chapter-two.md

    2. example:
       \`\`\`java
       /\*\* Default constructors.
-   3. Constructs a initial value for the hero. \*/ public NewHero\(\)
+   3. Constructs an initial value for the hero. \*/ public NewHero\(\)
       {
         attack = 50.0;